filmora-free-trial/.github/profile/README.md

-# How to Get the Filmora Free Trial & Why It’s Worth Trying
+## How to Get the Filmora Free Trial & Why It’s Worth Trying

 If you’ve been looking for a simple yet powerful video editor, chances are you’ve already heard about **Filmora**.
 It has become one of the go-to editing tools for creators, beginners, and even small businesses because of its user-friendly interface and professional-grade features.

 The best part?
 You don’t have to buy it right away.
 You can start with the **Filmora free trial** and test everything before making a decision.

-In this post, I’ll walk you through how to get the **Filmora free trial**, what you can expect from it, and why it’s a smart choice if you’re just stepping into the world of video editing.

 ---